sivalabs/sivalabs-hugo/content/posts/2015/2015-12-30-jcart-shoppingcart-product-search-results.md

 author: Siva
 type: post
 date: 2015-12-30T14:27:57+00:00
-url: /2015/12/jcart-shoppingcart-product-search-results/
+url: /jcart-shoppingcart-product-search-results/
-post_views_count:
-  - 3
 categories:
   - Java
 tags:
   - jcart

 ---
 In our main template we have a Search box to search for products.
 In this post we will implement the Product Search functionality.
 When customer search for a product we will search products based on name or SKU or description.

 Let us implement the search handler method in **ProductController** as follows: